 - The greatest software engineering skill is empathy.
 I mentioned this before.
 If you have empathy, you’re more likely to create delightful software because you care about those who will use it.
 You’ll create maintainable software because you care about your teammates.
 You’ll learn what’s necessary to accomplish both.

 - You can be a great software engineer without being popular on Twitter.
 There’s this notion that it’s nearly impossible to become a great engineer because they’re the ones with a massive following on Twitter.
 This is nonsense and can be safely ignored.
 You can be a great engineer.
-The very best software engineers I’ve worked with have little to no social presence.
+The very best software engineers I’ve worked with have little to no social media presence.

 - Struggling through bugs is not the sign of a poor engineer.
 It’s the sign you’re an engineer.
 Googling for answers and trying different solutions is how every engineer learns and — sorry — that process never ends.
 You just get more comfortable with it.